yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 * `"post_auth_check"` - contains array of middle-wares to be run after authentication, at this point we have authenticated session API key for the given key (in request context) so we can perform any extra checks.
 * `"post"` - contains array of middle-wares to be run at the very end of middle-ware chain, at this point Tyk is about to request a round-trip to the upstream target.

-Golang plugin custom middleware with the type of `"auth_check"` can be used only if:
+Golang plugin custom middleware `"auth_check"` can be used only if:

-* The API is protected, API spec has field set as `"use_keyless": false`
+* The API is protected, with the API spec has the `"use_keyless"` field set to `false`
-* The API spec has field set `"use_go_plugin_auth": true`
+* The API spec has the `"use_go_plugin_auth"` field set to `true`.

-and `"post_auth_check"` can be used:
+Then `"post_auth_check"` can be used when:

 * When the API is protected, the API spec has field set as `"use_keyless": false`
 * With any auth method specified in API spec

-> **NOTE**: These fields are populated automatically with correct values when you change authentication method for API in Tyk Dashboard
+> **NOTE**: These fields are populated automatically with the correct values when you change the authentication method for the API in the Tyk Dashboard

 ### Sending HTTP-response from Tyk Golang plugin

 It is possible to send a response from the Golang plugin custom middleware.
-So in the case HTTP response was sent:
+So in the case that the HTTP response was sent:

-* The HTTP request processing is stopped and other middle-wares in chain won't be used.
+* The HTTP request processing is stopped and other middleware in the chain won't be used.
-* The HTTP request round-trip to upstream won't happen
+* The HTTP request round-trip to the upstream target won't happen
 * Analytics records will still be created and sent to the analytics processing flow.

 Let's look at example how to send a HTTP response from the Tyk Golang plugin.
 Imagine we need middleware which would send JSON with the current time if the request contains the parameter `get_time=1` in the request query string: